hjbotha/twain/README.md

 I'm not an experienced PHP developer by any means, so please feel free to submit PRs to improve things.

 ### Usage:
 To log in: Attempt to visit one of your subdomains.
-You should be asked to log in.
+Enter your username and password or just enter your username to authenticate by emailed magic link
 To log out: Go to https://\<subdomain of twain>\/logout.php